-Section G Subawards/Consortium/Contractual Costs: Enter total costs for all subawards/consortium organizations and other contractual costs proposed for the project.
+Subawards/Consortium/Contractual Costs: Enter total costs for all subawards/consortium organizations and other contractual costs proposed for the project.
 In the budget justification, justify the details.
 Equipment or Facility Rental/User Fees: Enter total funds requested for Equipment or Facility Rental/User Fees.
 In the budget justification, identify each rental/user fee and justify.
 Indicate the basis for the cost estimate (quotes from vendors or suppliers, past experience of similar items, or some other basis).
 Alterations and Renovations: Enter total funds requested for Alterations and Renovations.
 In the budget justification, itemize by category and justify the costs of alterations and renovations, including repairs, painting, removal or installation of partitions, shielding, or air conditioning.
 Where applicable, provide the square footage and costs.
 Other: Add text to describe any other Direct Costs not requested above.
 Enter costs associated with "Other" item(s).
 Use the budget justification to further itemize and justify.
-Direct Costs This represents Total Direct Costs (Sections A through 17) Section H Other Indirect Costs Enter the Indirect Cost information for each field.
-Only four general categories of indirect costs are allowed/requested on this form, so please consolidate if needed.
+Section G Direct Costs This represents Total Direct Costs (Sections A through F) Section H Enter the Indirect Cost information for each field.
+Only four general Other Indirect Costs categories of indirect costs are allowed/requested on this form, so please consolidate if needed.
 Include the cognizant Federal agency and contact information if using a negotiated rate agreement.
-Section I Total Direct and Indirect Costs This is the total of Sections G and H subaward/consortium/contractual; equipment or facility rental/user fees; alterations and renovations; and indirect cost type.
-Provide any other information you wish to submit to justify your budget request.
-Attach a single budget justification file for the entire project period in field K. The file automatically carries over to each budget year.
+Section I This is the total of Sections G and H Total Direct and Time is the total of Sections of that II Indirect Costs